nouturnsign/photoley-server/README.md

 npx @redocly/cli build-docs private@v1
 ```

-For convenience, the following script is provided to both lint and build docs.
+For convenience, the following script is provided to both lint and build docs, output to `docs/index.html`.

 ```sh
 npm run build-docs